 Lithuania: In the first round of parliamentary elections, the Homeland Union-Lithuanian Christian Democrats wins 25.7% of the vote (23 of 70 proportional-representation seats), the Lithuanian Farmers and Greens Union 18.1% (16), the Labour Party 9.8% (9), the Lithuanian Social Democratic Party 9.6% (8), the Freedom Party 9.4% (8), the Liberals Movement 7.0% (6), and the Electoral Action of Poles in Lithuania-Union of Christian Families 5.0% (0); turnout is 47.6%.
 Only 3 of the 71 constituency seats are decided, the remaining 68 being attributed in the second round on October 25 (turnout 39.0%).
 The Homeland Union-Lithuanian Christian Democrats wins a total of 50 of the 141 seats, the Lithuanian Farmers and Greens Union 32, the Liberals Movement 13, the Lithuanian Social Democratic Party 13, the Freedom Party 11, the Labour Party 10, the Electoral Action of Poles in Lithuania-Union of Christian Families 3, and the Social Democratic Labour Party 3.

 Tajikistan: In presidential elections, incumbent Emomali Rakhmon wins 90.9% of the vote.
 Turnout is 85.4%.
+Beginning his new term on October 30, Rakhmon dismisses the government.

 French Southern and Antarctic Lands: Charles Giusti takes office as administrator-superior.